cal-itp/mobility-marketplace/_posts/blanks/glossary-of-key-terms.md

 <a name="closed-loop"></a>**Closed-loop payment**: A form of payment, like a local or transit fare card (e.g., Clipper), that is only accepted by one merchant, transit provider, or a small group of providers.
 This stands in contrast to [open-loop payments], which are accepted by most merchants or providers that accept non-cash payments.

-**Contactless payment system**: Through use of radio-frequency identification (RFID) or [near-field communication (NFC)](#nfc) technology, a fare collection system that allows users to securely complete transactions by tapping a fare validator with a contactless credit, debit, or prepaid card or smart device.
+**Contactless fare collection**: Through use of radio-frequency identification (RFID) or [near-field communication (NFC)](#nfc) technology, a fare collection system that allows users to securely complete transactions by tapping a fare validator with a contactless credit, debit, or prepaid card or smart device.

 **Cooperative agreement**: Legal approach of transferring something of value from federal agencies to state and local governments.